Vinicius Jr double keeps Real Madrid’s faint La Liga title hopes alive

 Two goals by Vinicius Jr allowed Madrid to remain in title contention with Barcelona ahead of el Clasico next Sunday.

-Vinicius Jr struck twice in the second half as Real Madrid won 2-0 at Espanyol in La Liga on Sunday to keep their slim title hopes alive.
+Vinicius Junior struck twice in the second half as Real Madrid won 2-0 at Espanyol in La Liga on Sunday to keep their slim title hopes alive.

-With four matches remaining, Barcelona leads the standings on 88 points, 11 clear of second-placed Real, whom they host at the Camp Nou next weekend in a Clasico that could confirm the Catalans as champions for a second successive season.
+With four matches remaining, Barcelona leads the standings on 88 points, 11 clear of second-placed Real, whom they host at Camp Nou next weekend in a Clasico that could confirm the Catalans as champions for a second successive season.

 Recommended Storieslist of 4 items